aulisius/http-with-fetch/README.md

 fetch('/resource4', options)
 ```

-This problem increases when each `fetch` does some common things but also its own specific stuff.
+This problem increases when each `fetch` does some common things and also its own specific stuff.

 With `http-with-fetch` it can be rewritten as,